 In addition to the student application for admittance to the program, the mentor will be required to make an application as well.
 In order to maintain consistency in the program, the mentors must demonstrate adherence to the doctrinal statement of TMS.
-In addition, the mentor must demonstrate current and long-standing experience in local church ministry.
+In addition, the mentor must demonstrate current and longstanding experience in local church ministry.
 For this reason, the mentor will be required to submit the following application materials for evaluation:

 - 1. Personal Testimony - 2.
 Declaration of adherence to the TMS Doctrinal Statement - 3.
 Doctrinal Statement and summary history of the mentor's church - 4.
-Declaration of commitment to complete the 8 mentored classes the preaching pastor might oversee the mentored preaching courses.
-However, this intention should be made clear from the start, with all proposed mentors making application alongside the student.
+Declaration of commitment to complete the 8 mentored classes

 In addition, it is understood that a student will benefit from a plurality of wise and experienced advisors.
 To this aim, it is possible for a student to have multiple mentors, who will each apply alongside the student.
-For example, a church might have a counseling pastor who would oversee the mentored counseling courses, while
+For example, a church might have a counseling pastor who would oversee the mentored counseling courses, while the preaching pastor might oversee the mentored preaching courses.
+However, this intention should be made clear from the start, with all proposed mentors making application alongside the student.